CraftTweaker/CraftTweaker-Documentation/docs/Contribute/OnlineEditor_Edit.md

 - Red: This section was present on this page before but was removed.
 - None: This section was untouched.

 If the syntax of the files is new for you, the wiki uses MarkDown.
-There should be many tutorials to find using google.
+There should be many tutorials to find using google (or you could add one right here to this wiki if you like).

 ## Save/Commit the changes
 After you have changed the file you need to let GitHub know that you want to save your changes.